-In 2021-2022, Columbia Law and NYU Law will allow a limited number of students to take courses at each other’s schools.
-Approximately 20 students from each school will be eligible for this opportunity this academic year.
+Columbia Law and NYU Law allow a limited number of students to take courses at each other’s schools.
+Approximately 20 students from each school are eligible for this opportunity.
 Students are permitted to take only one course at the other school during their academic career.

-Covid-19 protocols remain in effect for Spring 2022.
-Please ensure you understand both Columbia's and New York University's protocols.
+Please ensure you understand both Columbia's and New York University's Covid-19 protocols.

 - Columbia University's Covid-19 Resource Guide

 - Columbia Law School's Covid-19 Information and Resources